Finding a Lawyer

 There are three points we have to make before guiding you through the process of selecting a lawyer.
 Let's be clear.
 We are not attorneys nor do we purport to be giving legal advice.
 Only licensed legal professionals — paralegals and attorneys — may do this.

 - Filing a lawsuit leads to predictable retaliation, tremendous financial expense, and the risk of worsening the emotional damage caused by bullying.
 Despite some laws that prohibit retaliation for filing formal complaints, nearly all employers ignore the rule and retaliate.
 They hate being exposed.
-Attorneys are expensive, they read documents very slowly and charge in 6 minute intervals.
-Chances are high that you will have to pay a significant retainer ($10,000 or more) and deplete your savings before a trial date is set.
-Many bullied targets report that being deposed is akin to rape.
+Attorneys are expensive.
+Chances are high that you will have to pay a significant retainer.
+Many bullied targets also report that being deposed is akin to "intellectual" rape.
 The anxieties triggered are strong and repeat the worst feelings experienced during the original bullying.
 If you were traumatized at work, and become involved in a lawsuit that requires you to repeat your story, frequently and to the opposing legal team, you risk being re-traumatized.

 - The justice you seek to reverse the unfairness experienced in your bullying workplace can rarely be achieved in a courtroom.
 We know targets who have won more than $1 million dollars in a settlement and were still not satisfied.
 The bully still had his job and was telling lies years after the lawsuit.
 Fairness comes in small, unexpected ways -- the bully is caught committing criminal activity and goes to jail, the bully is finally fired and you get to wave goodbye from the front office door.